LCAS/Qualicrop/.devcontainer/Readme.md

 ## 📝 Features

 - 🚀 **Pre-configured Environment**: CUDA, cuDNN, TensorFlow, and PyTorch installed.
-- 🧑‍💻 **Data Science Libraries**: Ready to use libraries like NumPy, SciPy, Pandas, and more for analysis.
+- 🧑‍💻 **Libraries**: Ready to use libraries like NumPy, SciPy, Pandas, OpebCV and more for analysis.
-- 🎨 **OpenCV Support**: For computer vision and image processing tasks.
 - 🏗️ **GitHub Repositories**: Automatically clones essential repositories which you can add yours.
 - 🖥️ **Workspace Setup**: A workspace directory to manage your files.